GSA/piv-guides/pages/template.md

 > An **ISSUES_TEMPLATE.md** can be found in the PIV-Guides, FPKI-Guides, and FICAM-Arch repositories to help create the Issue.
 For more help with **Issues**, go to: [Mastering Issues](https://guides.github.com/features/issues/){:target="blank"}.

-# Structuring Your Guide and Using Markdown
+# Structuring Your Guide and Using Markdown Text Editor

-This section provides a template to help you structure your guide and help with using Markdown syntax, GitHub's text editor.
+This section provides a Template to help you structure your guide and use Markdown, GitHub's text editor.

-1. First, go to the heading, **Template with Markdown Syntax**.
-Copy all of the text and and other samples from that point up to **Template Ends Here**.
+1. Go to the heading below entitled **Template with Markdown Syntax**.
+Copy the Template's text and and samples from the heading up to **Template Ends Here**.
-2. Go to your new Page and click on the **pencil** symbol (top right-hand side of window).
-The **pencil** opens up the content writing and editing mode for your Page.
+2. Now, go to your new Page in GitHub and click on the **pencil** symbol (top right-hand side of window).
+The **pencil** opens Markdown's writing and editing mode.
-3. Click on Line 1 of your Page and paste in the copied template.
+3. Next, click on Line **1** of your Page (top left-hand corner) and paste in the copied Template.
-4. Scroll down to the bottom of your screen.
-At the left-hand side of the screen, click on the green **Commit changes** button.
-(This saves the changes to your Page.)
+4. Scroll down to the bottom of your Page window.
+Click on the green **Commit changes** button to save these changes to your Page.
 ___

 # Template with Markdown Syntax